Q: What is Midcoast Senior College (hereafter as MSC)?

-A: Our office is at the Midcoast Center for Higher Education at 9 Park Street, Bath, Maine.
-Tel: (207) 442-7349.
+A: Our office is located in Suite 210, on the second floor of the Brunswick Center of Southern New Hampshire University, 10 Tibbetts Drive, Brunswick, Maine.
+Tel: (207) 725-4900.
+Parking and our entrance are at the rear of the building.
 Note: Our office is not staffed at all times.
-When you phone Senior College you may be asked to leave a message that will be answered within 24 hours, or you can e-mail us at firstname.lastname@example.org.
+When you phone Senior College you may be asked to leave a message that will be answered within 24 hours, or you can e-mail us at email@example.com.

 Q: How do I get on your mailing list?

-A: Send us an e-mail (email@example.com) with your name and address.
+A: Send us an e-mail (firstname.lastname@example.org) with your name and address.
 Or, fill out the handy mailing list form on our home page.
-You can also call us (442-7349) with your information.
-Once on the mailing list, you will receive advance information about course offerings, lecture series, and special events.
+You can also call us (725-4900) with your information.
+Once on the mailing list, you will receive advance information about course offerings, lecture series, public programs, and special events.

 Q: What kind of courses do you offer?